tamasjung/maker/README.md

   * small
     * tough not minimal/optimal yet
   * old ideas implemented on top of a shiny functional language
-  * ideal for composing values (and that should not be so rare out there).
+  * ideal for composing values

 ## Features